 When your hair goes gray, you may need to change your product more than your style.
 “Gray hair becomes wiry because there's a lack of moisture,” says Cutler.
 “Creams, oils, and shine serums help control but also add moisture.”
 Instead of weighing hair down with pomade, switch to a styling cream to keep it in place.

-Instead of trying to dye graying hair, embrace it.
+If you want to lessen the gray, try covering just some (and not all) of it.
 Using a subtle camouflage of color, “adding more pepper to the salt” as Cutler says, will take you back a few years but still look natural and unforced.